Home » Big Island » Hawaii Volcanoes National Park Hotel: Volcano House Review

 We had a king bed at Volcano House.
 Photo credit: Marcie Cheung

 Since it’s a historic hotel, there were only a couple of electrical outlets.
-And you’ll need to use the windows instead of air conditioning.
+And you’ll need to use the windows instead of the air conditioning.

 Image of the inside of a historic hotel room in Hawaii.